Arthur7436/pricing-panel/README.md

 ## Challenges I faced when building this project
 1. <b>Centering the div in the middle of the page</b>: This problem sounds simple, but I'm glad I'm finding my weaknesses now!
 In order to center the div I attempted to use <code>transform: translate (-50%, -50%)</code>
 2. <b>Overflow of button in columns</b>: Without adjusting the height of the container, the 3 buttons would be overflowing.
+3. <b>Stacking divs on top of each other on smaller screens</b>: One of the biggest challenges faced.
+I utilised Google chrome dev tools to see how the pricing panel behaved in different circumstances.
+I am still unable to figure out how to make space at the bottom of pricing panel in smaller screens.